Staying in the hospital can be a difficult time. The food they serve is not always that great – and it’s usually not very appetizing.

 Especially staying in the hospital for labor and birth can be very unpredictable.
 You don’t know how long staying in the hospital will be and you can’t always predict when your labor might start.

-Many moms ( including me) totally forget about what to eat in the hospital or while in labor when putting together a hospital bag list.
-With my first baby I really did not expect that my labor would last for nearly 22 hours.
+Many moms ( including me) totally forget about what to eat in the hospital or while in labor when putting together a hospital bag checklist.
+With my first baby I really did not expect that my labor pains would last for nearly 22 hours.
 I was already tired, exhausted and hungry before I went into active labor.

 Not just me I had completely forgotten about my husband.
 Our plan was since our house was close by he could go home, freshen up and grab something to eat during the day.
 But I went into active labor in the night.
 He spent the whole night awake , supporting and helping me go through labor for 7 hours straight without eating anything but coffee.

 So even if your hospital will provide meals for mom during child birth, please, please pack some for dad to eat during labor.

 Like my example, you never know how long labor will last or if your partner will need easy snacks during their breaks from holding your hand through the entire process.

 Snacks that have protein such as granola bars and nuts are necessary because you may not want to eat much at all while giving birth–so get those snacks packed up before time comes!